ncsu1289/Nasa_Neo_project/README.md

-Project Title:
+#Project Title:
-Team Members:
+#Team Members:
 Dwayne
 Jared
 Michael E-Banks
-Ideas:
+#Ideas:
 Nasa Data *asteroid
-Project Description/Outline:
+# Project Description/Outline:
  The data was fascinating, had predictive dates for when they reach they’re closest approach date.
-There’s also data Research Questions to Answer
+There’s also data
+#Research Questions to Answer
  When was the most recent event?
-Average Size of Asteroids
  Miss Distance
   Potentially hazerdous
 Data Sets to be used
-NASA NeoFeed on Asteroids (requires API Key)
+#NASA NeoFeed on Asteroids (requires API Key)
-Rough Breakdown of Tasks
+#Rough Breakdown of Tasks